-The Brisbane Botanic Gardens Mt Coot-tha visitor map provides details about highlights, history and facilities in the gardens.
+The Brisbane Botanic Gardens Mt Coot-tha visitor guide provides details about access, wayfinding and facilities in the gardens.
 The mobility map includes information on accessibility, including pathway gradients.

 Brisbane Botanic Gardens Mt Coot-tha